 Intellectual Property crimes

 These include software piracy, copyright infringement, trademarks violations, theft of computer source code etc. In cyber world this is also referred to as cybersquatting.
 Indiaforensic Research Foundation have conducted a survey on the cybersquatting in Indian Nationalised banks and have found that 22% of the domain names of Indian nationalized banks have been squatted.
 In addition to that Satyam Vs. Siffy is the most widely known case.
 Bharti Cellular Ltd. filed a case in the Delhi High Court that some cyber squatters had registered domain names such as bharticellular.com and bhartimobile.com with Network solutions under different fictitious names.
 The court directed Network Solutions not to transfer the domain names in question to any third party and the matter is sub-judice.
 Similar issues had risen before various High Courts earlier.
 Yahoo had sued one Akash Arora for use of the domain name ‘Yahooindia.Com’ deceptively similar to its ‘Yahoo.com’.
-As this case was governed by the Trade Marks Act, 1958, the additional defence taken against Yahoo’s legal action for the interim order was that the Trade Marks Act was applicable only to goods.
+As this case was governed by the Trade Marks Act, 1958, the additional defense taken against Yahoo’s legal action for the interim order was that the Trade Marks Act was applicable only to goods.

 A spoofed email is one that appears to originate from one source but actually has been sent from another source.
 E.g. Gauri has an e-mail address email@example.com.
 Her enemy, Prasad spoofs her e-mail and sends obscene messages to all her acquaintances.
 Since the e-mails appear to have originated from Gauri, her friends could take offence and relationships could be spoiled for life.